royburner/algolib/README.md

 # algolib
-personal lib to have fun with Rust
+My personal lib to have fun with Rust.

-to begin with some very simple algorithm taken from coursera Algorithms, Part I course
+To begin with some very simple algorithms taken from "Algorithms, Part I" course on coursera.